gitlabhq/gitlabhq/doc/administration/geo/disaster_recovery/index.md

 ## Promoting secondary Geo replica in multi-secondary configurations

+CAUTION: **Caution:**
+Disaster Recovery for multi-secondary configurations is in **Alpha** development.
+Do not use this as your only Disaster Recovery strategy as you may lose data.

-Disaster Recovery does not yet support systems with multiple secondary Geo replicas (e.g. one primary and two or more secondaries).
+Disaster Recovery does not yet support systems with multiple secondary Geo replicas (e.g., one primary and two or more secondaries).
 We are working on it, see [#4284](https://gitlab.com/gitlab-org/gitlab-ee/issues/4284) for details.